 Till the 1980s the building known as Empress Place Building was used for various Government Departments.
-In 1989 it was converted to be a museum and in 2003 it was completely transformed into Asian Civilisations Museum.
+In 1989 it was converted into a museum and in 2003 it was completely transformed into the Asian Civilisations Museum.

 The museum has various galleries – Southeast Asia, West Asia/Islamic, Singapore River, China, India and more.
-Obviously, Singapore’s past is not long to be having numerous antiques of their own, but the way they have curated items from around the world into logical groupings of Religion, Culture, Language and Regions were easy to follow, and the explanations accompanying every artefact was the simplest I have read – for example the display cards about Vaishnavism or Arabic Numerals were interesting.
+Obviously, Singapore’s past is not long to have numerous antiques of its own, but the way they have curated items from around the world into logical groupings of Religion, Culture, Language and Regions were easy to follow, and the explanations accompanying every artefact was the simplest I have read – for example the display cards about Vaishnavism or Arabic Numerals were interesting.

 Venkatarangan inside the Asian Civilisations Museum, Singapore in 2012

 Raffles and the founding of modern Singapore – 29 January 1819